Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 1.3 Manage your content calendar

-Both the above tasks don’t happen in one day.
+Neither of the above tasks happens in one day.
 There is a weekly or monthly content calendar planned by your manager.
-This helps to plan and create content in a little advance to avoid last-minute panic.
+This helps to plan and create content a little in advance to avoid last-minute panic.

 1.4 Engage with your followers